Federer, Serena to win majors in 2017?

 At Wimbledon, where he has won a record-equaling seven titles.

 Federer has some work to do to return to the top five, given his inactivity since deciding to end his season in July.
-But, if reports are to be believed, the Swiss legend is in great shape as he trains in Dubai.

 Motivation remains sky high for Federer -- the 35-year-old plans on playing a couple more seasons -- and even when injured he came close to reaching the final at Wimbledon.
+He returned to action Monday at the Hopman Cup in Perth and quickly dismissed Britain's Dan Evans.

 If Federer, the men's leader with 17 majors, makes the final and plays defending champion Andy Murray, his chances would appear to be good.
 Federer has won five straight matches against Scotland's two-time Olympic gold medalist and new world No. 1.